redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/4.5-cleanup-bare-metal-app/README.md

 ### Step 3 - Running the Job Template

-Now that the job template has been created, click on the rocket ship to launch the job template and enter your device name when prompted for the limit.
-Monitor the output for any errors or issues, however hopefully the job executes successfully.
+Now that the job template has been created, click that **Launch** button if still within the _Cleanup Bare Metal Application_ Job Template.
+Otherwise, click the rocket ship to launch the job template from the _Templates_ page.
+Enter your device name when prompted witih the limit dialog.
+Monitor the output for any errors or issues.
+Hopefully the job executes successfully.

 As a reminder, the output of jobs can be reviewed on the **Jobs** tab.

-Once the playbook completes, you should no longer be able to access the application like before.
+Once the playbook completes, you should no longer be able to access the application as it has been uninstalled.

 ### Solutions